hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

+If you include a [file domain](#parameters_file_domain), it can only include 'local' file domains (by default this would be "my files"), but you can send multiple to import to more than one location at once.
+Sending 'all local files', 'all my files', 'trash', 'repository updates', or a file repository/ipfs will give you 400.

 Arguments (as bytes):
+:
-:   You can alternately just send the file's bytes as the POST body.
+    You can alternately just send the file's bytes as the POST body.

 Response:
 :   Some JSON with the import result.
 Please note that file imports for large files may take several seconds, and longer if the client is busy doing other db work, so make sure your request is willing to wait that long for the response.
 ```json title="Example response"